vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/23_CCD_Technology_README.md

 ## How CCD Sensors Work

-1. **Light enters** the sensor and strikes the photodiodes.
+1. **Light Enters the Sensor**: Light strikes the photodiodes.
-2. Each photodiode generates **electrons** proportional to the light’s intensity.
+2. **Charge Generation**: Each photodiode generates **electrons** proportional to the light’s intensity.
-3. The generated charge is transferred pixel-by-pixel along the sensor until it reaches the **output amplifier**.
+3. **Charge Transfer**: The generated charge is transferred pixel-by-pixel along the sensor using the **bucket brigade** method.
+This process involves shifting the charge through a series of capacitive nodes, allowing for the orderly movement of charge to the next stage.
-4. The output is then converted to a **digital signal** for image processing.
+4. **Output Amplification**: The charge reaches the **output amplifier**, where it is converted into a **digital signal** for image processing.

 ## Applications of CCD Sensors

 - **Professional Photography**: Produces high-resolution and low-noise images.
 - **Medical Imaging**: Commonly used in X-ray and microscopy.
 - **Astronomy**: Excellent for capturing distant, faint objects.

 ---

 ## CCD vs. CMOS

 - **CCD Sensors**: Provide superior image quality and light sensitivity but consume more power.
-- **CMOS Sensors**: Faster and more energy-efficient, but generally exhibit more noise in low light conditions.
+- **CMOS Sensors**: Faster and more energy-efficient but generally exhibit more noise in low-light conditions.